Carl Stenborg: Royal Opera

 When the Royal Swedish Opera was founded in 1773, he played the main male role in Francesco Uttini's opera Thetis och Pélée opposite the primadonna Elisabeth Olin, with whom he had a relationship.
 He was the leading male star for several years and in 1780 was given a life contract.
 Although he sang tenor roles, his voice was known for its dexterity and dark timbre and was nearer to that of a baritone.

 Carl Stenborg was appointed Hovsångare in 1773, royal secretary in 1782 and was elected to the Royal Swedish Academy of Music in 1783.

-The Stenborg theaters
+Stenborg theaters

 He was the director of his father's theatres in 1780–99: from 1788, he was allowed to perform in them.
 He was engaged in 1782 and in 1793 he married the singer Betty Olin, daughter of Elisabeth Olin, and performed with her in Copenhagen and Oslo in 1794 and 1795.
 The engagement had been long because of the unwillingness of Elisabeth Olin to give her consent to the marriage between her daughter and her own former lover.

 In 1784 Stenborg's opera Gustaf Ericsson i Dalarna premiered at one of his father's theaters.

 After the Stenborg Theatre was closed in 1799, he toured the country (1804–09) with his own company.